 Not all moving companies will provide all moving-related services for you.
 If you are only using a professional moving company for a small portion of the move, you won't pay as much as you would for a full-service move.
 Examples of services include packing and unpacking, loading the truck, providing a warehouse for storage, and insurance.

 It's no surprise that full-service moving companies will charge more than those that provide specific services.
 If you're hoping to save some money, you can always attempt to complete as much as possible before the movers arrive.

 Time Needed for Moving

 How much movers cost is directly related to the amount of time that you need their help.
 Moving companies charge based on how in-demand their services are at a particular time.
-Moves that take place during the summers, around holidays, and during the first or last days of the month will typically be more expensive as these are the most common times to move.
+Moves that take place during the summer, around holidays, and during the first or last days of the month will typically be more expensive as these are the most common times to move.

 To save a bit of money and to move when it is less hectic, consider planning your move for the middle of the week if you can.

 LONG-DISTANCE MOVING: HIDDEN FEES THAT MOVING COMPANIES CHARGE

 It's common for long-distance movers to charge based on the weight and volume of the goods that need to be transported in addition to the number of miles to the final address.
 Long-distance moves typically mean that there are more than 100 miles between addresses or crosses state lines.

 Be aware that long-distance movers may have hidden fees such as moving items up and downstairs, any necessary shuttle services that are provided, or carrying items a long distance.
 In the case that the moving company needs to hire a specialty rigging company to help move oversized items, the mover will pay the price.
 Customers are also responsible for paying for parking charges that the moving truck incurs.